 The NICE guidelines for suspected cancer recognition and referral (updated January 2021) give various criteria for a “two week wait” urgent cancer referral, depending on the patient’s age and combination of symptoms.
 For example:

 - Over 40 years with abdominal pain and unexplained weight loss

 - Over 50 years with unexplained rectal bleeding

-- Over 60 years with a change in bowel habit
+- Over 60 years with a change in bowel habit or iron deficiency anaemia

 Patients may present acutely with obstruction if the tumour blocks the passage through the bowel.
 This presents a surgical emergency with vomiting, abdominal pain and absolute constipation.